NasirSultan/noodeprojects/README.md

 | Authorization  | Allows access based on user roles            |
 | Validation     | Ensures data completeness and correctness    |
 | Error Handling | Catches and responds to errors in the app    |

----

-Feel free to extend this example with authentication (JWT), advanced validation using libraries like Joi or Zod, and centralized error logging.

-Let me know if you want a version that uses TypeScript or adds tests!